AriFordsham/GHCWiki/remote-gh-ci.md

 - Running interpreted code
 - Running Template Haskell code (implementing the `Quasi` monad via message-passing)
 - The GHCi debugger: breakpoints and inspecting runtime expressions

+## Template Haskell in stage1

+If the stage1 compiler supported Template Haskell, then we could use it in GHC itself or the libraries that GHC depends on.

+However, this is still difficult even running the interpreted code in an external process.
+The problem is that the server is compiled with the stage 0 compiler, using the stage0 RTS and linked against the stage0 libraries, meanwhile it would be loading the stage1 libs.
+If we, say, added a new primop and used that in the stage1 base package, it would fail to link against the stage0 RTS which doesn't have the primop.
+So this isn't necessarily going to just work, unless we have a sufficiently compatible compiler to bootstrap from.

+So we shouldn't rush to use TH in GHC or the libraries, because it would constrain the stage0 compiler to be a much more recent version than we currently require.